squishedfox/squishedfox-com/_docs/education/CompTIA/Network+/Study Guide/Chapter 5.md

 ### Dynamic Host Configuration Protocol Server (DHCP) Server

-DCHP  Servers assign IP (Internet Protocol) Addresses to connected systems.
+- **DCHP Servers** assign IP (Internet Protocol) Addresses to connected systems.
 It's a way of assigning IP Addresses as systems connect to a network rather than assigning static IP addresses to a system

-DHCP is an Application layer protocol that uses DORA (Discover, Request, Offer, Acknowledgement) at layer 2 (Data Link Layer)
+- DHCP is an Application layer protocol that uses DORA (Discover, Request, Offer, Acknowledgement) at layer 2 (Data Link Layer)

-Scope is a way of defining a range/pool of addresses within a subnet to reduce collision domains and assign IP Addresses from a DHCP Server.
+- **Scope** is a way of defining a range/pool of addresses within a subnet to reduce collision domains and assign IP Addresses from a DHCP Server.

-An IP Address can be assigned to a system with a Lease Time-a time in which the host system is given an IP address but must release it after such they must request the same IP address or a new one.
+- An IP Address can be assigned to a system with a **Lease** Time-a time in which the host system is given an IP address but must release it after such they must request the same IP address or a new one.

-### DHCP Relay
+- One root domain starting with the "." (period) character.
+- Common sub domains
+   - .com - typically assigned to for-profit companies
+   - .edu - assigned to education organizations
+   - .gov - assigned to local or federal government websites
+   - .int - assigned to international organizations such as NATO
+   - .mil - strictly for military
+   - .net - a network organization such as your ISP
+   - .org - assigned to a nonprofit organizations

-DHCP Relay is if a message for a IP Address is relayed to another DHCP Server that may be on a different network and then forwarded back to the host system requesting one.
+- **DHCP Relay** is if a message for a IP Address is relayed to another DHCP Server that may be on a different network and then forwarded back to the host system requesting one.

+### Domain Name Server (DNS)

+- **reverse lookup** is a way for finding a hostname based on the IP (internet protocol) address
+- **DMZ** is an internal DNS server which provides lookups

+#### Record Types

+- A Record - an alias record that converts human readable characters or text into an IPv4 address
+- AAAA Record - an alias record that converts human readable characters or text into an IPV6 address
+- TXT Record - is a record which typically can be used to store any data but is often a way to confirm ownership of a domain
+- PTR Record - is an alias record which sends an IP address or host name to another domains
+- MX Record - is for mail exchange Servers
+- SRV Record - is for a Service record that is stood up typically inside of an organization's intranet
+- CNAME Record - is commonly used to alias one record for another such as www.example.com to example.com
+- NS Records - strictly belong to Authoritative DNS Servers for a Domain

+### Proxy Server

+- A **proxy server** is a type of server that handles its client-machine requests by forwarding them on to other servers while allowing granular control over the traffic between the local LAN and the Internet.
+Proxy servers act at the Application Layer (Layer 7) of the OSI Model.
+- **web proxy server** is usually used to create a web cache.
+- **caching proxy server** is usually a caching proxy server speeds up the networks service requests by recovering information from a client's earlier requests.

+### Encryption Appliances

+An encryption appliance can sit in the middle of two connected lines and encrypt or decrypt information as it is sent along the physical medium

+### Analog Modem

 ### IPAM (Internet Protocol Address Management)

-IPAM Software more easily allows for tracking IP Addresses which are used and assigned to Hosts.
+- IPAM Software more easily allows for tracking IP Addresses which are used and assigned to Hosts.